telephon/Strang/README.md

 # Strang
-Experimental UTF-8 support for SuperCollider
+Experimental nested String and UTF-8 support for SuperCollider